by Pete Zdanis

 16. How many USANA Associates have you personally sponsored?

 This is not only a valuable statistic, it is also a good way for your Associate to think back and recall how those sponsorships came about.
 Who were they?
 What was said?
 How was the decision made?
 Look at the positives of those experiences, and put them to work for you in your future business building.
+If someone has sponsored one Associate, then they can reach whatever level they want to in USANA.
+All they need to do is keep repeating what they did one time before.

 17. How do you train, coach and communicate with the Associates you’ve sponsored, and how often?